 "Jake, reporting from the front lines, sees what war truly is."

-On this day in 1996, Babylon 5 aired "Shadow Dancing."
-This served as the twenty-first episode to the program's third season, and here's the plot summary as provided by our friends at IMDB.com:
+On this day in 1996 (in the U.S.), Babylon 5 aired "Shadow Dancing."
+Officially, this served as the twenty-first episode to the program's third season, and here's the plot summary as provided by our friends at IMDB.com:

 "Delenn asks the League for ships for a mission, she won't tell them where or when the mission will take place.
 The League hesitates, but they agree to support her.
 The fleet manages to prevent an attack by a Shadow Fleet.
 Franklin finally finds himself, and confronts his inner demons.
 An unexpected visitor from Sheridan's past arrives."